Reyna Silver Announces Further Upsize to Previously Announced Bought Deal Financing

 About Reyna Silver Corp.

 Reyna Silver Corp.
-(TSXV: RSLV) is a growth-oriented junior exploration and development company focused on exploring for high-grade, district-scale silver deposits in Mexico and USA.
+RSLV is a growth-oriented junior exploration and development company focused on exploring for high-grade, district-scale silver deposits in Mexico and USA.

 Reyna's principal properties are the Guigui and Batopilas Properties in Chihuahua, Mexico.
 Guigui covers the interpreted source area for the Santa Eulalia District and Batopilas covers most of Mexico's historically highest-grade silver system.
 The Company also has an option to acquire 100% of the Medicine Springs property in Nevada, USA as well as the early stage La Durazno and Matilde and La Reyna mineral properties in Mexico.